-St Andrew’s is committed to resolving your complaint internally and as quickly as possible.
-Complaints can be received in several different ways:
+St Andrew’s is committed to resolving your complaint relating to privacy internally and as quickly as possible.
+Complaints, relating to privacy, can be received in several different ways:

-We operate a four stage process to resolve complaints.
+We operate a four-stage process to resolving privacy related complaints:

-- Customer Service Team.
+- Privacy Officer.
 We will endeavour to resolve your complaint immediately.
 If longer is required, we will acknowledge your concern and provide a time estimate for resolution.

 - Management Review.
-If you are not satisfied with our initial response, you can request a management review, which we endeavour to respond to within 15 business days from the lodging of your original complaint.
+If you are not satisfied with our initial response, you can request a management review.

 - Internal Dispute Resolution.
 If you remain dissatisfied following management review, you can request the matter be referred to our Internal Dispute Resolution Committee.
-The Committee is comprised of independent senior managers of the business who will review your complaint and respond to you within 15 business days (unless an alternative timeframe is agreed).
+The Committee is comprised of independent senior managers of the business who will review your complaint.

 - External Dispute Resolution.
 In the unlikely event that your complaint remains unresolved to your satisfaction, you may elect to refer the matter to external dispute resolution.